banisterious/obsidian-scribeflow/docs/architecture.md

     *   **`entry-writer.ts`**: Responsible for generating the final Markdown string based on the selected template and form data.
 It also handles the logic for inserting the content at the cursor position or appending it to the specified journal file.
     *   **`toc-updater.ts`**: Manages automatic table of contents link generation for both year notes and master journals notes, with support for specific callout targeting and proper error handling.

+*   **`src/services/`**: Contains specialized services for template management and processing.
+    *   **`TemplateIntegrationService.ts`**: Handles integration with external template plugins (Templater and Core Templates).
+Provides plugin detection, template file discovery, and conversion from external template syntax to ScribeFlow placeholders with comprehensive structured logging for debugging.
+    *   **`TemplateProcessingService.ts`**: Core template processing engine that replaces placeholders with actual content.
+Handles date formatting, content mapping, metrics processing with automatic word counting, and OneiroMetrics-compatible numeric output formatting.

 *   **`src/ui/`**: This directory contains all the code related to the user interface.
     *   **`JournalEntryModal.ts`**: The core of the new UI.
 This class creates the main modal window with Material Design styling, implements the two-pane layout with vertical navigation tabs, and manages action buttons in the header region.
 It handles the lifecycle of the tabs and passes button references to active tabs.
+Includes template selection dropdown with dynamic state management.
+    *   **`TemplateWizardModal.ts`**: Comprehensive template creation and editing wizard with 3-step workflow.
+Features creation method selection (direct input, plugin integration, predefined structures), template information forms, and content editing with placeholder reference guides.
+Supports edit mode for existing templates with smart navigation and validation.
     *   **`FileSuggest.ts`**: Provides file suggestion functionality for markdown files with proper event handling for settings integration.
     *   **`FolderSuggest.ts`**: Provides folder suggestion functionality for image path settings.
     *   **`tabs/`**: Each file in this subdirectory represents a single vertical tab in the modal, ensuring the UI is modular and easy to expand.
         *   **`JournalEntryTab.ts`**: Contains the primary form for writing a journal entry with modern Material Design elements including horizontal date/time fields, side-by-side content/preview sections with resizable image previews, and interactive grid-based metrics with visual sliders.
-Handles image selection from vault files and real-time preview updates.
+Handles image selection from vault files, real-time preview updates, and template processing with placeholder replacement for entry insertion.
         *   **`JournalSettingsTab.ts`**: Contains the in-modal settings for fine-tuning entry creation on the fly, including TOC settings management.
+        *   **`JournalStructuresTab.ts`**: Complete template management interface with icon-based CRUD operations (Create, Read, Update, Delete, Copy).
+Features professional template cards with descriptions, template wizard integration, confirmation dialogs, and responsive grid layouts.
         *   **`InspirationsTab.ts`**: Provides reference content and inspiration for journal entries.
         *   **`MetricTab.ts`**: Individual metric configuration and information tabs.